Primary Years Programme (Ages 3-12)

 - Connection - How is it connected to other things?

 - Perspective - What are the points of view?

 - Responsibility - What is our responsibility?

 Through exploring these concepts children are able to explore big ideas about the world, and develop their own questions in increasingly more cognitive ways

-The ATL connect the PYP vertically to the MYP.
+The ATL connects the PYP vertically to the MYP.
 They also connect through all the subject disciplines, and are important in supporting children to transfer learning from one area to another.
-The ATL are a set of 5 skills which are unpacked into more specific sub skills:
+The ATL are a set of 5 skill groups which are unpacked into more specific sub skills: